 AI tools are best for individuals who want to test out ideas, create prototypes, or have a semi-functional MVP (minimum viable product) to show off for fundraising or finding a co-founder.
 They are extremely fast and cheap to get started with, and don’t require any experience to whip up a prototype.

 With AI coding app generators, you can often get 80% of the way complete in minutes.
-But that final 20% of dealing with important bugs, privacy settings, weird design quirks the AI created, or features that don’t quite work?
-You’re on your own, or often stuck in endless prompt loops without getting what you want.
+That final 20% — dealing with important bugs, privacy settings, weird design quirks the AI created, or features that don’t quite work — is where builders get stuck in endless prompt loops without getting what they want.

-• Sometimes the AI got stuck in loops, or told him it fixed issues it hadn’t fixed.
+- Sometimes the AI got stuck in loops, or told him it fixed issues it hadn’t fixed.
+This creates a frustrating cycle of re-prompting and hoping the next attempt works.

-• It would often take minor requests (i.e. “change this header”) and make major changes (i.e. erasing the entire table and rebuilding that section of the page), burning through tokens and sometimes deleting pieces of his app that previously worked fine.
+- Minor requests triggered major changes.
+Asking to “change this header” would sometimes erase the entire table and rebuild that section of the page, burning through tokens and sometimes deleting pieces of his app that previously worked fine.

 “All of this would cause me to burn through tokens costing me money, which got worse as the project got bigger.
 My experiment was beginning to turn into a bit of a casino where I was pulling the arm of a slot machine trying to get the coins to line up, or rather, squash the bug.
 Another $20.00 token reload please cashier.” — Stu Green

-AI visual development platforms land somewhere between these two options.
-Like AI tools, they’re incredibly affordable, more accessible, and way faster than traditional development.
-But like traditional coding, the best no-code tools offer control, security, and customizability.
-You don’t get stuck in endless prompt loops; instead, you’re given the power and control to build exactly what you want, how you want it — just without code.
+AI-powered visual development gives you the speed of AI generation and the control of direct visual editing.
+Like AI tools, it’s affordable, accessible, and far faster than traditional development.
+Like traditional coding, the best visual platforms offer control, security, and customizability.
+Instead of getting stuck in endless prompt loops, you have the power to build exactly what you want, how you want it — just without code.

 “I was seeing eye popping numbers — tens or hundreds of thousands of dollars.
 I figured there had to be a different way that I could get this built quickly for not nearly as much money just to get my idea out there.
 The Bubble subscription plans are so reasonable that it was kind of a no-brainer.” — Renee Jackson, founder of Dyspute.ai

+Bubble is the fully visual AI app builder that lets you vibe code without the code — helping you build, launch, and scale real SaaS apps, not just prototypes.
 On Bubble, you get full control over the design, data, and functionality of your app, all in one tool, and all without coding.
-Bubble also offers platform features necessary for SaaS app development, like:
+Bubble also offers platform features necessary for SaaS app development:

-How to build a SaaS app with AI and no code
+How to build a SaaS app with AI and visual development

 Successful SaaS application development — whether it’s for your own team to use or to start a business — doesn’t have to require a ton of time, expertise, or resources.